Faith in Life

-(English translation of 'Fe de Vida' by Antonio Colinas) Wait close by the sea in which ideas were brought into being and be empty of ideas.
+(English translation of 'Fe de Vida' by Antonio Colinas) Stay close by the sea in which ideas were born and be empty of ideas.
 (And so have them all.)
-Be only the breeze at the top of the tall pine-tree, the scent of orange blossom, the night of the orchids in forgotten coves.
+Be only the breeze at the top of the tall pine-tree, the scent of orange blossom, the night of orchids in forgotten coves.